ferrarijh/android-study-dagger-android-boilerplate/README.md

 # Boilerplate Project for dagger-android
-Principle - do not let 'clients' know its properties are injected from outside.
+Principle - do not let 'clients' know of its properties getting injected from outside.

 For example,
 ```kotlin